-- I. Comprehensive neuromuscular panel analysis to establish a genetic diagnosis for a neuromuscular disorder (81161, 81404, 81405, 81406, 81479) is considered medically necessary when: - A. The member/enrollee displays at least one of the following: - 1.
-Neonatal respiratory insufficiency, with sudden episodic apnea and cyanosis, OR - 2.
-Neonatal joint contractures (e.g., arthrogryposis multiplex congenita), OR - 3.
-Stridor, feeding difficulties, poor suck/cry, choking spells, eyelid ptosis, or facial, bulbar, or generalized weakness in neonates, OR - 4.
-Abnormal muscle fatigability/weakness, OR - 5.
-Delayed motor milestones, OR - 6.
-Eyelid ptosis or extraocular muscle weakness, OR - 7.
-Facial and bulbar weakness with nasal speech and difficulties in coughing and swallowing, OR - 8.
-Spinal deformity or muscle atrophy, OR - 9.
-Abnormal electromyography (EMG) testing showing a defect in neuromuscular transmission, AND - B. One of the following: - 1.
+- I. Comprehensive neuromuscular panel analysis to establish a genetic diagnosis for a neuromuscular disorder (81161, 81404, 81405, 81406, 81479) is considered medically necessary when: - A. The member/enrollee meets either of the following: - 1.
+The member/enrollee is a neonate and displays at least one of the following: - a) Respiratory insufficiency, with sudden episodic apnea and cyanosis, OR - b) Joint contractures (e.g., arthrogryposis multiplex congenita), OR - c) Stridor, OR - d) Feeding difficulties, OR

+- e) Poor suck/cry, OR - f) Choking spells, OR - g) Facial, bulbar, or generalized weakness, OR - 2.
+The member/enrollee is any age and displays at least one of the following: - a) Abnormal muscle fatigability/weakness, OR - b) Delayed motor milestones, OR - c) Eyelid ptosis or extraocular muscle weakness, OR - d) Facial and bulbar weakness with nasal speech and difficulties in coughing and swallowing, OR - e) Spinal deformity or muscle atrophy, OR - f) Abnormal electromyography (EMG) testing showing a defect in neuromuscular transmission, OR - q) Elevated serum creatine kinase levels, AND - B. The member/enrollee meets one of the following: - 1.
 The member/enrollee's presentation is not consistent with a neuromuscular disorder for which targeted or single-gene analysis (e.g., SMN1, DMD, PMP22) is appropriate, OR - 2.
 The member/enrollee underwent targeted or single-gene analysis for a neuromuscular disorder (e.g., SMN1, DMD, PMP22) and the results were non-diagnostic. - II.
 Comprehensive neuromuscular panel analysis to establish a genetic diagnosis for a neuromuscular disorder (81161, 81404, 81405, 81406, 81479) is considered investigational for all other indications.